 The international experiential learning component consists of a minimum of 6 credits and a maximum of 15 credits.
-Wherever possible, students are encouraged to satisfy this requirement by undertaking study at a university abroad.
-However, under exceptional circumstances, a student may be allowed to satisfy the requirement through an approved internship.
+Students are encouraged to satisfy this requirement by undertaking a study at a university abroad.
+A student may be allowed to satisfy the requirement through an approved internship under certain circumstances.
 Click here for details.

 Foreign Language Requirement

-The student may satisfy the IR program language requirement by completing a college level foreign language sequence of two courses (8 semester credits) with grades of “C” or above, or by demonstrating equivalent proficiency in a foreign language.
-Examples of the latter include scoring 3 or higher on an Advanced Placement Exam in a foreign language and graduating with a “C” average or better from a high school where the main classroom instruction was in a language other than English.
-Language credits do not count toward the International Relations degree.
-Talk to your advisor for full details.
+The student may satisfy the IR program language requirement by completing a college level foreign language sequence of two courses (8 semester credits) with grades of “C” or above, or by demonstrating equivalent proficiency in a foreign language (See Bulletin).

 Language Testing International: For Approved language testing, please see your adviser for details or consult the website: www.languagetesting.com